christianrasmussen23/Data-assignment-3/README.md

 2021 explanation of division of zip codes per county
 https://www.huduser.gov/portal/datasets/usps_crosswalk.html

-data assignment. do is my do file I put all of my code into.
+real data assignment. do is my do file I put all of my code into.
 Data assignment 3.docx is the file I have my write up.